John Gerassi: Early life and background

-When Spanish Civil War broke out in Spain in 1936, at the agitation of André Malraux Fernando Gerassi joined the Loyalist forces under the International Brigade, and after distinguishing himself, was assigned by Colonel Georgy Zhukov under the Czech General Lukacz.
+When the Spanish Civil War broke out in Spain in 1936, at the agitation of André Malraux Fernando Gerassi joined the Loyalist forces under the International Brigade, and after distinguishing himself, was assigned by Colonel Georgy Zhukov under the Czech General Lukacz.
 After Lukacz's death, Fernando was promoted to a general.
 Fernando later served later as the inspiration for the figure of Gomez, the artist and revolutionary in Sartre's trilogy "The Roads to Freedom".

 The situation for the Loyalists became untenable, but Fernando continued fighting until the fall of Barcelona.
 Fernando later became wary of the Molotov–Ribbentrop Pact and of the prospect of a new war, and went to Paris to insist on the establishment of Spanish Republican refugee divisions to fight the Germans.
 Rebuffed by the French government, when World War II became a reality, Fernando was assigned as a colonel to defend the Franco-German frontlines in the Vosges.
 Returning to Paris with his battalion, Fernando used his friendship with Dominican diplomat Porfirio Rubirosa to secure passports and visas for his friends and 8,000 Spanish refugees.
 After assuming the role of diplomats on behalf of the Dominican Republic after the flight of Rubirosa and his embassy, the family fled first to Lisbon, and after an assassination attempt from Franco's agents, finally arriving in New York City on September 3, 1941, as political refugees disguised as Dominican diplomats.

 As the family were technically diplomats, Fernando was pressed into service for the Office of Strategic Services (OSS), serving in Latin America and later Spain and North Africa, earning a medal and commendation from William J. Donovan for his efforts in assisting the North African campaign.
 After Fernando left the OSS, the Gerassi family was harassed by the office's successor, the Central Intelligence Agency (CIA), who questioned the family in disguise as immigration agents into the presidency of Lyndon B. Johnson until Abe Fortas petitioned the government on the family's behalf and attorney general Bobby Kennedy apologized to the family and made them citizens.

 After the family's emigration, Tito was raised in New York City and attended Columbia University.
-Tito was drafted to fight in the Korean War, and lost his best friend during the conflict, which, in addition to the conduct of American forces there, only formented his radicalism.
+Tito was drafted to fight in the Korean War, and lost his best friend during the conflict, which, in addition to the conduct of American forces there, only fomented his radicalism.
 He spent a decade in journalism, worked as an editor for Time and, later, Newsweek before serving as a foreign correspondent for The New York Times.
 He left journalism at one point to pursue a career in academia and earned his doctorate at the London School of Economics.